satansdeer/satansdeer.github.com/src/pages/posts/react-modal-window/index.md

 export default Popup;
 ```

-It returns `null` and renders nothing if we pass false, or renders our popup layout if we pass true.
+It returns `null` and renders nothing if we pass false, or renders our pop up layout if we pass true.

 We've also passed `closePopup` as value of `onClosed` prop.
 And now we trigger it as `onClick` callback of close button.